 See the Guidance for Preparing Problem Statements document for information on determining whether ideas may be a good fit for PARAS.
 The Preparation Outline provides instruction on how to format the Problem Statement submission.

-A Project Panel consists of approximately six people, typically representatives from airports, consultancies, companies, academia, FAA or TSA, and other industry organizations.
+A Project Panel consists of approximately seven people, typically representatives from airports, consultancies, companies, academia, FAA or TSA, and other industry organizations.
 Panel Members are selected for their expertise and interest in the research area.
 PARAS will attempt to balance each panel across relevant disciplines.

 Those interested in serving on a Project Panel should complete the Project Panel Application and send it along with a résumé to the PARAS Program Officer.
 Although Project Panels are generally formed once yearly, applications may be submitted at any time.